wp-plugins/paypal-ipn/readme.txt

 * Take a look at [this article I wrote covering the topic of general IPN testing and troubleshooting](https://www.angelleye.com/test-paypal-ipn/).
 I think it will help!

 == Changelog ==

+= 1.0.5 - 04.30.2015 =
+* Fix - Resolves a number of minor bugs.
+* Fix - Adds the BAID in the post title for Billing Agreement IPNs.
+* Tweak - Adds separate hook for MassPay transactions based on payment status.
+* Tweak - Updates the log path to /wp-content/uploads/paypal-ipn-logs/
+* Feature - Highlights PayPal sandbox IPNs yellow so that they are easy to recognize.
+* Feature - Adds hook function snippet to IPN details page which provides a function template including IPN data parsed to PHP vars.

 = 1.0.4 - 03.26.2015 =
 * Fix - Resolves issue where direct hits to the IPN URL were creating empty records in the system.